api3dao/contracts/docs/glossary.md

 We use the term dApp interchangeably to refer to the whole entity, its implementation, or specifically, its contract implementation.

+## dApp ID

+API3 holds separate [OEV auctions](#oev-auction) for different [dApps](#dapp) to be able to keep their proceeds isolated.
+In this scheme, dApps are identified by IDs that are assigned by API3.
+The dApps are required to use [proxies](#proxy) with the respective dApp IDs to receive any OEV proceeds.

 ## Data feed

 Where whether we are referring to a [Beacon](#beacon) or a [Beacon set](#beacon-set) does not matter, we use the term data feed.